fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   verify the current state of the system to work with Fobnail Token has been included.
 The effects are described in the [PoC test](#poc-test) section.

-* The table below summarises all OSes features described [above](#os-requirements).
+* The table below contains summary of features of all OSes together with theirs scores.
 Please note that when comparing driver support we take into account not only drivers which are part of the kernel, but also available userspace drivers.
+Each score is computed using the following rules:

+  - if feature is present then +1,
+  - if feature is not present then 0, or if feature would be hard to implement then -1,
+  - if this is a hard requirement then multiple result by 2.

+Definition of requirements can be found [here](#os-requirements).

 | OS      | USB host driver  | USB EEM driver   | Network stack     | TPM driver        | OS portability | Bootloader capabilities | C library    | Microkernel | CPU Architecture support | Bootable by SKL | Score |
 | ------- | ---------------- | ---------------- | ----------------- | ----------------- | -------------- | ----------------------- | -------------| ----------- | ------------------------ | --------------- | ----- |